SparkPost/postman-collection/CONTRIBUTING.md

 * Before logging an issue, please [search existing issues](https://github.com/SparkPost/sparkpost-api-postman-collection/issues?q=is%3Aissue+is%3Aopen) first.

 * You can create an issue [here](https://github.com/SparkPost/sparkpost-api-postman-collection/issues/new).
-Please include the version number (as per [the changeLog](CHANGELOG.md) and as much detail as possible in your report.
+Please include the version number, as per [the changeLog](CHANGELOG.md) and as much detail as possible in your report.

 ## Local Development and Testing